-The number of data breaches is soaring every year.
-We hear the headlines for the big corporations – like Google, Facebook and Quora – that are affected.
+The topic of data breaches is becoming more commonplace, as we hear and see the headlines for the big corporations – like Google, Facebook, and Quora – that are affected.
 But it impacts organizations of all sizes.
-In fact, the majority of data breaches hit smaller organizations.
+It may surprise you, in fact, that the majority of data breaches affect smaller organizations.

 Even worse news: The average cost of a data breach is $3.86 million.

-Learn about your cyber risk and what to do if your organization is affected, including:
+- Cyber risk and what to do if your organization is affected

 - Definition and types of cyber threats